 Canada thistle is an aggressive, creeping perennial weed that infests crops, pastures, gardens, rangeland, roadsides, parks, and other noncrop areas.
 Generally, infestations start on disturbed ground, including ditch banks, overgrazed pastures, tilled fields or abandoned sites.
 Cattle typically will not graze near infestations.
 It is very difficult to control because it reproduces from vegetative buds in its root system and from seeds which can be viable in soils fur up to 22 years.

 The key principle to Canada thistle control is to stress the plant and force it to use stored root nutrients.
 Canada thistle can recover from almost any stress, including control attempts, because of root nutrient stores.
 Therefore, returning infested land to a productive state occurs only over time.
 Success requires a sound management plan implemented over several years.

 This information was primarily derived from the Colorado State University Extension website.
-For additional images and information on other management methods, please visit: http://extension.colostate.edu/topic-areas/natural-resources/canada-thistle-3-108/
+For additional images and information on management methods, please visit: http://extension.colostate.edu/topic-areas/natural-resources/canada-thistle-3-108/